isabella232/Specs-18/Spaces/index.md

 ### Teams and Roles

+The following is better understood if separate the concepts of a team from it's role-mappings.
+So,

+Team: A collection of users (possibly via AD groups).
+Role-mappings: A team can be assigned roles at various scopes (more below).

 Teams will exist at the global level.
 This reflects two facts:
 - There are global permissions that still need to be allocated
 - Some organizations may prefer to manage their teams at the global level